 Do you know gyozas?
 These dumplings are like German „Maultaschen“ and others and can be filled with endless variety.
 They are easier prepared than you'd think and with some exercise in folding these wrappers, you'll become a gyoza pro in no time.
 As often, we just want to make clear, that this is no „original“ recipe, but simply the way we like gyozas the most.

-The main attraction of this dish seems unimposing, but is essential: the gyoza wrappers.
-You'll get them in every Asian supermarkt where they are find in the frozen food selection.
-We can only recommend to buy a few packages, because once you have them at home, you can easily prep some leftover food into a filling and eat it as dumplings!
+The main attraction of this dish seems unimposing but is essential: the gyoza wrappers.
+You'll get them in every Asian supermarket where they are found in the frozen food selection.
+We can only recommend buying a few packages because once you have them at home, you can easily prep some leftover food into a filling and eat it like dumplings!
 What's your favorite dumpling filling?
 Let us know in the comments below!

 For edamame stuffing:

 - 100 g (3.5 oz) fresh spinach

 - 2 cloves garlic

 - 1 piece of ginger (approx. thick as a thumb)

 - oil for frying

 For spicy stuffing: